engin100/980/labs/lab-1.md

 The concept of the voltage divider can be extended to any number of resistors.
 The output voltage at each node is simply the total resistance below that node divided by the total resistance of the circuit.
 As you might have guessed from the formula, when resistances are placed in-series like so, their resistances add.
 Make sure you understand the concept, you'll need it for future labs.

 1. Disassemble any circuits you have from the previous parts of the lab.

-Plug a wire directly from the 5V line of the Arduino into A2 of the Arduino.
-Go to File → Examples → ENGR100-980 → "Lab1-Voltage-Divider" to open the starter code for this section.Here we will use the `analogRead()` function to read in the voltage.To send the data back from the Arduino to your computer our sample codes uses `Serial`.
+2. Plug a wire directly from the 5V line of the Arduino to the A2 pin of the Arduino.

+3. Go to File → Examples → ENGR100-980 → "Lab1-Voltage-Divider" to open the starter code for this section.
+  - Here we will use the `analogRead()` function to read in the voltage.
+  - To send the data back from the Arduino to your computer our sample codes uses `Serial`.
 First it specifies `Serial.begin(9600)` to initiate communications between the Arduino and your computer.
 The "9600" specifies the baud rate, and lets the Arduino know how fast to send data to the computer.
 Then, to actually transmit data, we use `Serial.print(dataHere)`.
 The variable `dataHere` can be data of many types, including integers, doubles, and character arrays.
-To see the data sent from the Arduino to the computer, open the Serial monitor inside of the Arduino IDE.
+4. To see the data sent from the Arduino to the computer, open the Serial monitor inside of the Arduino IDE.
 This can be done by clicking the magnifying glass in the top, left-hand corner of the IDE.
-At the bottom of the Serial monitor, make sure the baud rate is set at 9600 to match the Arduino.
-Record the value returned by `analogRead()`, as you’ll need it later.
+  - At the bottom of the Serial monitor, make sure the baud rate is set at 9600 to match the Arduino.
+  - Record the value returned by `analogRead()`, as you’ll need it later.
-2. Build a voltage divider by setting $$V_{in}$$ as the 5V line of the Arduino, have $$R_1$$ be 2k$$\Omega$$ and $$R_2$$ be 2k$$\Omega$$.
-Plug $$V_{out}$$ into A1 of the Arduino.
-Resistance is denoted by a band color code, which you should get used to reading.
+5. Build a voltage divider by setting $$V_{in}$$ as the 5V line of the Arduino, have $$R_1$$ be 2k$$\Omega$$ and $$R_2$$ be 2k$$\Omega$$.
+  - Plug $$V_{out}$$ into A1 of the Arduino.
+  - Resistance is denoted by a band color code, which you should get used to reading.
 Check the chart in [resources](/resources#resistor-color-codes) for info and data on how to read resistances of resistors using their colors.
-Our code uses the `analogRead()` function to read in the voltage and record the raw number that the function returns.
-Try playing with various resistor values, and take down the values from two more combinations of resistors.
+  - Our code uses the `analogRead()` function to read in the voltage and record the raw number that the function returns.
+6. Try playing with various resistor values, and take down the values from two more combinations of resistors.
 Make sure to write down the resistor combinations as well as the analog output for both of your additional experiments.
-3. Come up with a combination of resistors that will result in an output voltage of less than 1.25V.
-You can convert the raw output from `analogRead()` into voltage values by multiplying by 5/1023.
-You will learn why in lab 3!
+7. Come up with a combination of resistors that will result in an output voltage of less than 1.25V.
+  - You can convert the raw output from `analogRead()` into voltage values by multiplying by 5/1023.
+  - You will learn why in lab 3!
 Try it and see if it works.

 ## Post-Lab Questions